PapaPops/neural-network-and-handwritten-digit-classifier/README.md

 The picture-getter.py file was used in order to get data in regards to the images used for the training.

+The mnist_main.cpp file was used in order to train the mnist classification model.

 # notes
 The binary only works on linux, in order to test for other systems this needs to be recompiled.